awslabs/clickstream-analytics-on-aws/docs/en/analytics/data-mgmt/traffic-source.md

 ## Traffic-source data fields
 Traffic source includes the following key dimension to describe how the users arrives at your website or app.

-1. Source -  where the traffic originates (source, e.g., google, baidu, bing)
+1. Source -  where the traffic originates (e.g., google, baidu, bing)
 2. Medium - the methods by which users arrive at your site/app (medium, e.g., organic, cpc/ppc, email)
 3. Campaign - the specific marketing efforts you use to drive that traffic (e.g., campaign, creative format, keywords).
 4. Auto-tagged Click ID - the parameter generated and appended by ad platform automatically when ad are showed and clicked. (e.g., gclid)